Can homeopathy help you sleep? For years, I struggled with chronic insomnia. It was miserable.

 But it’s not.
 It’s very difficult for an untrained person to choose the right remedy.
 There are thousands of remedies to choose from.
 Finding just the right one is a combination of science, and intuition.
 Always, I pray before opening my homeopathy books, in hopes of finding the remedy I need.

-I’ve studied homeopathy as a non-professional for 20 years.
+I’ve studied homeopathy non-professionally and then professionally.
 I know more than enough to choose my own remedies.
-Legally, I can’t treat anyone else.
-But I can share my own story of how homeopathic remedies have helped me sleep.
+Here is my own story of how homeopathic remedies have helped me sleep.

 Can Homeopathic Medicines Help You Sleep?